What is Scrum?

 That’s why your project management tool should be capable of handling these changing needs too.

-Instead of using a rigid management tool that forces your Agile teams to adapt to its interface, use ClickUp!
+Instead of using a rigid management tool that forces your Agile team to adapt to its interface, use ClickUp!

 It gives you Multiple Views to instantly adapt to the Scrum and Agile approach.

-Here’s a detailed look at these views and how they help Scrum and Agile teams:
+Here’s a detailed look at these views and how they help any Scrum or Agile team:

 A. Required Task Views